Bobby Pickett

 He co-wrote his signature song, "Monster Mash", with Leonard Capizzi in May 1962 as a spoof of popular contemporary dance crazes.
-Pickett's performances include impersonations of Boris Karloff (The Mummy (1932)) and Bela Lugosi (Dracula (1931)), and although major labels declined to distribute the song, Gary S. Paxton finally agreed to release it across the United States.
-"Monster Mash" became a million seller and peaked at number 1 on the Billboard Hot 100 for two weeks in October 1962, including Halloween.
-The song has since re-charted three more times -- in 1970, 1973 (when it reached the Top Ten) and 2021.
+Pickett's performances include impersonations of Boris Karloff and Bela Lugosi, and although many major labels declined to distribute the song, Gary S. Paxton agreed to release it in the United States.
+"Monster Mash" was met with instant success and peaked at number one on the US Billboard Hot 100 for two weeks in October 1962, including Halloween.
+The song was certified gold by the RIAA on August 28, 1973.
+The song has since re-charted five more times—in 1970, 1973 (when it reached the Top Ten), 2021, 2022, and 2023.

-Though Pickett never achieved the same success as he did with "Monster Mash" on the charts, he continued to lend his voice to further parodies and other songs throughout the rest of his life.
-Pickett also made appearances as on television, film, and radio as a guest star, narrator, actor, and disc jockey.
+Though Pickett never achieved the same success as he did with "Monster Mash" on charts, he continued to lend his voice to further parodies and other songs throughout the rest of his life.
+Pickett also made appearances on television, film, and radio as a guest star, narrator, actor, and disc jockey.
 He released Monster Mash: Half Dead in Hollywood, an autobiography, in 2005.
 Pickett died of leukemia on April 25, 2007, at age 69.

 Early life

-Pickett was born in Somerville, Massachusetts, on February 11, 1938.
-His family lived in the Winter Hill neighborhood and he attended Somerville High School.
-His father was a theater manager and as a nine-year-old, he watched many horror films.
-He would later incorporate impressions of them in his Hollywood nightclub act in 1959.
-An aspiring actor, Pickett began his musical career as a vocalist for a local swing band, Darren Bailes and the Wolf Eaters.
-Pickett served in the United States Army from March 9, 1956, to March 13, 1959, and was stationed in Korea for an unknown period of time.
+Robert George Pickett was born in Somerville, Massachusetts, on February 11, 1938.
+His family lived in the Winter Hill neighborhood, and he attended Somerville High School.
+Through his father's movie theater business, Pickett was introduced to horror films such as Dracula and Frankenstein, both from 1931.
+Pickett served in the United States Army from March 9, 1956, to March 13, 1959, and was stationed in Korea.

 Career

+Early music career

+An aspiring actor, Pickett began his music career as a vocalist for a local swing band, Darren Bailes and the Wolf Eaters.
+During one performance, Pickett delivered a monologue in the style of Boris Karloff, an impression he would use later in his career.